Due diligence of offshore wind energy projects

 The existing offshore wind energy asset owners have been active participants of M&A, IPOs, and restructuring.
 Typically, site visits maybe required to review external plant and equipment conditions of an asset such as mechanical, civil/structural, and electrical design(s).
 Alternately, drone survey and imbedded cameras can be used to assess generation asset conditions.
 Material changes to the offshore wind energy asset’s technology and/or its major equipment and systems that have occurred over time must also be assessed.
 In addition, the current facilities’ operations and maintenance (O&M) practices and implementation must be reviewed including an evaluation of any major health, safety and environmental (HSE) incidents that may have occurred.
 In cases where numerous assets are involved, a representative subset of assets can be selected for detailed due diligence analysis.

-The offshore wind energy asset operation is based on historical and current performance.
+Offshore wind energy asset operation is based on historical and current performance.
 Key considerations include production, availability, planned versus actual energy dispatch to the grid, weather/environmental as well as forced outages, major repairs, and unforeseen maintenance.
 The executed PPA and power wheeling agreement, if any, dictate the commercial terms to be achieved by the plant facility with respect to performance, power tariff, energy sales, and interconnection to the power utility grid.

 Due Diligence for New-build Investment